mbernste/hypothesis-driven-SRA-queries/README.md

 ###  Setup

 The dependencies for these notebooks are described in ``requirements.txt``.
+To install these dependencies, please run

+``pip install -r requirements.txt``

 Furthermore, before running the notebook, you must unpack the static metadata files from ``data.tar.gz``.
 To do so, run the following command:

 ``tar -zcf data.tar.gz``